GameFeeder/GameFeeder/README.md

 | `notifyAll <message>`                    | Owner      | Send a message to all subscribers.              |
 | `notifyGameSubs (<game name>) <message>` | Owner      | Send a message to all subscribers of a game.    |

+**Note:** The messages in the notification commands should be provided in the raw markdown format, they will be reformatted for the different clients.
+Discord should be used for these commands, as some formatting information gets lost in Telegram (when Telegram uses the same format).

 #### Permissions

 - **User**: Any user can execute this command